The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/faq.md

   - question: What food do I use on Paladin?
     answer: As of 6.05, the two best options are Pumpkin Potage and Pumpkin Ratatouille.
 For best-in-slot gearsets, food is included as part of the set.
-Otherwise, use the [tank gear
+Otherwise, use the [Tank Gear
-      manager](https://bit.ly/XIV-TANKDPSCALC-EW) to see what is best for your situation.
+      Calculator](https://bit.ly/XIV-TANKDPSCALC-EW) to see what is best for your situation.
 Nobody knows off the top of their head what is best for every combination of gear.
 authors:
   - nikroulah
 ---